m-fazel/Sarkhati/README.md

 # For Danayan
 cargo run --release -- danayan

-# For OI Bourse
+# For Ordibehesht
-cargo run --release -- oi
+cargo run --release -- ordibehesht

-# For Exir Broker
+# For Alvand
-cargo run --release -- exir
+cargo run --release -- alvand

 # For ALL brokers in parallel
 cargo run --release -- all